jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 initiated the contact, you **will not** e-mail me.

 Offenders can expect [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)-related e-mails as response.

+## About beverages

+I don't drink coffee, tea, hot chocolate or basically any beverage that is hot.

+### How about a glass of water?

+I have a functioning tap right here.

+### Soda then?

+I have a good supply right here.

+### We also have beer?

+I prefer Scotch Single Malt.

+### We have that too!

+I don't drink alcohol during weekdays.

+### Dude, forget about the drink, we're just trying to be friendly because we want to talk to you

+Yes, I understood that five headings ago.
+Are you getting the hint that I don't *want* to talk to you yet or do I need to get blunt?

 ## Why didn't you respond to my inquiry?